 Later, Carver would receive his HS diploma and get accepted into Highland College.
 But his acceptance was soon followed by bad news, as college administrators denied him entrance once his race was known.
 Not letting this stop his pursuit of knowledge, he instead claimed a homestead and conducted biological experiments.
 He would later be convinced to apply to another college, and in 1894, Carver became the first African American to earn a Bachelor of Science degree.
 He would later earn his Master of Agriculture degree and receive an offer to work and research at the Tuskegee Institute (now Tuskegee University) in Alabama.

-At Tuskegee is where he would meet famed automaker, Henry Ford.
-Ford learned of Carver following his donations to the college, and they both would end up connecting to talk about their shared vision of alternative fueling and other resources using products like soybeans and peanuts.
+At Tuskegee is where he would meet the influential yet controversial, and potentially Black Legion-tied automaker, Henry Ford.
+Ford learned of Carver due to his intrigue into Carver’s work at the college, and they both would end up connecting and forming an unlikely but life-long working friendship to discuss their shared vision of alternative fueling and other resources using products like soybeans and peanuts.
 Ford would continue to donate to fund Carver’s research on the matter and in return, Carver would help oversee crops at the Ford plantation.
-In 1942, Ford would showcase a car with a lightweight plastic body made from soybeans.
+In 1942, Ford would showcase a car with a lightweight plastic body made from soybeans, which was made possible through Carver and the team of scientists in Ford’s lab.
 Both Ford and Carver would continue their relationship of working with alternative crops until Carver’s death in 1943.
+Carver did not profit from most of his discoveries, but he did receive three patents and gave away his remaining ideas and life savings to establish a foundation to help others continue the research he started.

 Elijah McCoy — Automatic Lubricator